andreasnymark/jQuery.contentFold/README.md

 ## How to use

-Simply add the plugin and then add selector on parent elenemt:
+Simply add the plugin and then add selector on parent element:

 `$('.collapser').contentCollapser();`